Baker, Darrick Lane

-The Azure field represents the water and the air of Hawaii.
+The Azure field represents the water and the air of Hawai'i.
 The Azure field and Harp Or stringed Argent indicates his Irish ancestry.
 The Armiger claims to be descended from the House of Kamehameha and the House of Kalākaua defined by the two Mahioles in chief.
-The eight mullets come from the both British and American territorial flags and represent the eight main islands of Hawaii as well as the family's place on the island from kingdom to territory.
+The eight mullets come from both the British and American territorial flags and represent the eight main islands of Hawai'i as well as the family's place on the island from kingdom to territory.

 The grassy mound of the Crest represents Oahu, the birthplace of the Armiger, the Cook's knives indicate the Armiger's profession of Chef and the Kukui tree (Aleurites moluccana) is the state tree of Hawaii, combined with the meanings on the shield, this indicates that the family has lived in Hawaii from Kingdom to territory to state.
 Additionally, the Kukui nut tree represents the God Lono who is the God of peace and fertility.
-He is the that the people would pray to for good harvest.
-He was considered the God of the people.
+He is the God that the people would pray to for good harvest, and was considered the God of the people.
 The kukui also represents light, hope and renewal.

 Other Items & Honors

 |Maestranza de Caballería de Castilla

 On 20 October 2018, H.R.H.
 Prince Darrick was honored with membership to the Maestranza de Caballería de Castilla.
 His Majesty King Felipe VI of Spain gave official recognition to the Maestranza de Caballería de Castilla on June 19, 2016.

 HRH Prince Darrick of Hawai'i was awarded La Croix d’Honneur du Policier Européen (Echelon Or) on 17 April 2018.
 'No one can claim the Honorary Cross of the European Policeman if he does not have all the guarantees of morality and integrity'.